MCWEMA/WemaLabs-Base/README.md

 1.  **Start developing.**

-    Navigate where ever you wqnt and start it up.
+    Navigate where ever you want and start it up.

 1.  **Open your mind!**